azat-co/aws-intermediate/02-modules.md

 # 2. Create an instance

 * Amazon Linux t2.micro
-* use CDInstanceRole in IAM role so EC2 instance
+* use CDInstanceRole in IAM role to EC2 instance
 * Install codedeploy agent in User Data (code/install-codedeploy-agent.sh)
 * Use 8Gb SSD
 * Tag with env=dev